vdelachaux/4D-namespaces-registry/contributing.md

    ![Edit](./assets/edit.png)

 <hr>
-③  **Add Your Namespace**: In the browser editor, follow the guidelines above and add a line to the table with your namespace and the link to the component repository.
+③  **Add Your Namespace**: In the browser editor, follow the guidelines above and add a line to the table with your namespace and the link to the component repository if it's public.

    **Example:**